 Backup of master, model, and msdb system databases is supported.
 Backup of tempdb is not supported.

 For SQL Server 2016, all recovery models are supported (Full, Bulk-logged, and Simple).

 SQL Server Managed Backup to Microsoft Azure agent only supports database full and log backups.
 File backup automation is not supported.

 Microsoft Azure Blob Storage service is the only supported backup storage option.
 Backups to disk or tape are not supported.

-SQL Server Managed Backup to Windows Azure uses the Backup to Block Blob feature.
+SQL Server Managed Backup to Microsoft Azure uses the Backup to Block Blob feature.
 The maximum size of a block blob is 200 GB.
 But by utilizing striping, the maximum size of an individual backup can be up to 12 TB.
-If your backup requirements exceed this, consider using compression, and test the backup file size prior to setting up SQL Server Managed Backup to Windows Azure.
+If your backup requirements exceed this, consider using compression, and test the backup file size prior to setting up SQL Server Managed Backup to Microsoft Azure.
 You can either test by backing up to a local disk or manually backing up to Microsoft Azure storage using BACKUP TO URL Transact-SQL statement.
 For more information, see SQL Server Backup to URL.

 SQL Server Managed Backup to Microsoft Azure may have some limitations when it is configured with other technologies supporting backup, high availability, or disaster recovery.